-(1)Status of the company officers (Matters on outside directors)

-- (1) Status of concurrent positions with other corporations, etc. and relationship between the company and said other corporations, etc. - Director (Audit and Supervisory Committee Member) Asako Saimon is the Representative Director and President of Classe de Classe Inc. and an outside director of ATOM CORPORATION.
-ATOM CORPORATION is a business entity with which the Company has a specific relationship.
-There is no special relationship between the Company and the entity in which the Director holds a concurrent position. - Director (Audit and Supervisory Committee Member) Hiroyuki Kawai is the head of Kawai Certified Public Accountant and Tax Accountant Office, an outside director of OOTOYA Holdings Co., Ltd, and an auditor of H-ONE CO., LTD. OOTOYA Holdings Co., Ltd, is a business entity with specific relationships with the Company.
-There is no special relationship between the Company and the entity in which he holds a concurrent position. - Director (Audit and Supervisory Committee Member) Takuya Komoto is an Audit & Supervisory Board Member of ASAHI BREWERIES, LTD. The Company purchases beer from ASAHI BREWERIES, LTD.
+- (1)Status of the company officers (Matters on outside directors) - (1) Status of concurrent positions with other corporations, etc. and relationship between the company and said other corporations, etc. - Director (Audit and Supervisory Committee Member) Asako Saimon is the Representative Director and President of Classe de Classe Inc. She was also an outside director of ATOM CORPORATION but resigned on June 25, 2024.
+There is no special relationship between the Company and the entity in which the Director holds a concurrent position. - Director (Audit and Supervisory Committee Member) Takuya Koumoto is an